 Since coffee importers and large brokers primarily sell against replacement prices (the price to pay in order to replace coffee sold to end-consumers), similar to how gasoline vendors do, when the “C” goes up, so do coffee prices.
 These commodity markets can be quite volatile (referring to the magnitude of price movements) which is why you often see fairly significant moves in the price of gas at the pump, for example.
 The same thing happens with green coffee when the variables affecting the market price get a little crazy.
 So, the prices coffee suppliers pay to make coffee available to consumers are greatly affected by the global coffee trade in the same way local gas prices are affected by the global oil market.

 The economic principles at work are the same whether the commodity in question is gasoline or coffee.
 For some perspective, I’ve included a graph of the history – back to 1994 – for the “C” historical monthly contract price as well as the monthly volatility just to show how much global coffee prices can fluctuate (data from www.nybot.com).

 Coffee C Market Price Volatility

 Coffee importers tend to price their green coffee based on the going market rate.
-However as the coffee makes its way through the layers of middlemen, whether green coffee vendors supplying home-roasters or commercial roasters supplying ready to brew product, the prices generally become more rigidly based.
+However as the coffee makes its way through the layers of middlemen, whether green coffee vendors supplying home roasters or commercial roasters supplying ready-to-brew products, the prices generally become more rigidly based.
 In other words, the coffee the end-consumer purchases doesn’t move around in price quite so much as the coffee exchanged at the earlier phases of the coffee delivery mechanism (at the export/import level).

-UPDATE: After this article was released, the New York Board of Trade (NY BOT) changed their name to ICE Futures U.S. (ICE).
+UPDATE: After this article was released, the New York Board of Trade (NY BOT) changed its name to ICE Futures U.S. (ICE).